 Business is a balance of Expenditure, Profits & Revenue, sustenance of these in the proper ratio is crucial for any entity.
 Forecast of great deals or closures might give a positive vibe but in the absence of inflow of funds, survival might be a question.
-For any business Large or small maintaining a smooth cash flow will require meddling with every aspect of business, right from managing payables to receivables, managing inventory to sales, taking care of credit lines etc.
+For any business Large or small maintaining a smooth cash flow will require meddling with every aspect of the business, right from managing payables to receivables, managing inventory to sales, taking care of credit lines etc.

 Cash is the ‘King’.
 The time delay between payment to suppliers and employees and collection from vendors and customers is the major problem and the only solution is cash flow management which is actually very complex to manage.

-A consistent cash flow not only helps in creating a predictable future for businesses but also contributes to future planning, budgeting and reduced fixed capital needs.
+A consistent cash flow not only helps in creating a predictable future for businesses but also contributes to future planning, budgeting, and reduced fixed capital needs.
 If you are serious about managing your cash flows, the below-mentioned tips might be useful.